Grey-headed flying foxes

 Until recently, Grey-headed flying foxes have only visited south-eastern South Australia but have since established a campsite in Adelaide.
 This movement is thought to be due to a combination of factors including habitat loss, competition for food resources and the effects of climate change across their natural range in the eastern states.

 Flying foxes camps are often noisy, smelly and messy so it is not surprising that people do not always appreciate them in their neighbourhood.
 If you want to disturb or relocate a fox camp, approval is required from the department, and in some cases, from the Australian Government.
-Please phone your local regional park office for further details.
+Please email firstname.lastname@example.org for more information.

 More information on Grey-headed flying foxes in South Australia is available on Green Adelaide's webpage.